scientiac/scifox/README.md

 ### Tips

 - In `Settings > Search > Search Shortcuts` untick everything to get a minimal look in search suggestions.
+- In firefox homepage settings disable everything except **Shortcuts** for a minimal layout.

 ## 🎉 Credit
 * The simple design is heavily inspired by [simplefox](https://github.com/migueravila/SimpleFox).
 Additionally, this repository includes content reproduced or adapted from their userStyle.